josmar-crwdstffng/angular/aio/aio-builds-setup/docs/overview--general.md

   specify an action that can affect visibility are further processed.
   (Currently, the only actions that are considered capable of affecting visibility are `labeled` and `unlabeled`.)
-- The preview-server re-checks and if necessary updates the PR's visibility.
+- The preview-server re-checks and if necessary updates the visibility of a PR.

 More info on the possible HTTP status codes and their meaning can be found [here](overview--http-status-codes.md).